evilb4k4/lab-26-cowsay/lab-adan/README.md

 ## Cowsay

 Cowsay Lorem will get a cow to tell you a bunch of random words!

 ## How?

 Click the button and the cow will talk to you!
+The cow won't make sense but it will talk!